 Unfortunately, many defendants are “judgment proof,” which means there’s likely no chance of receiving any money from them even if you receive a court award.
 Nevertheless, your attorney can help you explore other potential avenues of recovery, such as another at-fault party or your own uninsured/underinsured motorist insurance.

-Contact or call (850) 601-1111 to get in touch with a personal injury lawyer at Barrett Nonni Homola & Ferraro to evaluate your case.
+Contact or call (850) 601-1111 to get in touch with a Florida car accident attorney at Barrett Nonni Homola & Ferraro to evaluate your case.
 Our decades of experience can help you estimate an accurate settlement value of your accident claim.